jamilettel/smart-toilet-paper-dispenser/logbook.md

 Using the ESP32Servo library and pin 12/D13 as the data pin for the servo (because it's a PWM pin), I can initialize the Servo object, attach it, and then manipulate the servo using Servo::writeMicroseconds with 1500 being stop, 1000 being 100% backwards and 2000 100% forwards (got it from [this](https://elektro.turanis.de/html/prj036/index.html) website).

 Now I will go to the shed and try to make the mount for the toilet paper roll.

+It has been done.
+I've used an empty coca cola plastic bottle.

+I have also somewhat calibrated my PIR sensor.

+## 09/03/2022

+Trying to design the box in which the device goes into.

+Decided not to go with a very sophisticated design for the initial prototype, will just stick some cardboard together to barely make it work.
+Will need to buy some scissors and duct tape tomorrow.